Skip to main content

 Step 5 — Attribute selection

-For each attribute, you can:
+For each selected attribute you can:

-• set an alias (Description)
+• assign an alias

-• assign the attribute to a fieldset
+• assign it to a fieldset

 Step 6 — Filter definition